bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 * TODO: custom cat icon?
-* TODO: test cache miss
+* TODO: add View Tokens button to EE too?

 # README #

 ## About

-Content Author Tokens for Sitecore (CATS!) allows content authors to create, manage, and use basic token replacement in the most common Sitecore fields.
+Content Author Tokens for Sitecore (CATS!) allows content authors to create, manage, and use basic token replacement in the common Sitecore fields.

 For example: